Holistic Psychiatry

 Behavioral Addiction

-While we can become addicted to substances, we can also become addicted to behaviors or the feelings brought on by the behavior or even the pursuit or anticipation of the behavior.
+While we can become severely addicted to substances, we can also become addicted to behaviors or the feelings brought on by the behavior or anticipation of the behavior.

 • Food addiction